 In August 2020, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2020-06, Accounting for Convertible Instruments and Contracts in an Entity's Own Equity, as part of its overall simplification initiative to reduce costs and complexity of applying accounting standards while maintaining or improving the usefulness of the information provided to users of financial statements.
 Among other changes, the new guidance removes the beneficial conversion separation model for convertible debt.
 As a result, after adopting the guidance, entities will no longer account for beneficial conversion features in equity.
-The guidance is effective for public business entities, other than small reporting company's financial statements starting January 1, 2022, with early adoption permitted.
-The Company is a small reporting company and early adopted the new guidance on January 1, 2022 using the modified retrospective approach and recorded a cumulative effect of adoption equal to a \$2,728,243 decrease in additional paid in capital and a \$2,255,216 decrease in accumulated deficit, which results in an increase in total stockholder's deficit of \$473,027.
-There is no material impact to the Company's statements of operations or cash flows as the result of the adoption of ASU 2020-06.
+The guidance is effective for public business entities, other than small reporting company's financial statements starting January 1, 2022, with early adopted the new guidance on January 1, 2022 using the modified retrospective approach and recorded a cumulative effect of adoption equal to a \$2,728,243 decrease in additional paid in capital and a \$2,255,216 decrease in accumulated deficit, which results in an increase in total stockholder's deficit of \$473,027.